Former members of armed forces

 To equip their personnel with the necessary skills and attitudes for military life, the services instil a culture of discipline, reliance on others and acceptance of orders.
 Although personnel can have a long and fulfilling career, the majority will leave at least 25 years before the current national retirement age and will need to pursue a second career.

-The Ministry of Defence Strategy for Veterans divides the ex-Service community into three broad groups:
+The Ministry of Defence divides the ex-Service community into three broad groups:

 - Those who, following a Service career, return successfully to civilian life.